 (A) A general license is issued to any licensee to transport, or to deliver to a carrier for transport, licensed material in a package the design of which has been approved in a foreign national competent authority certificate that has been revalidated by the DOT as meeting the applicable requirements of Title 49, CFR, §171.23.

-(B) Except as otherwise provided by this section, the general license applies only to a licensee who has a quality assurance program approved by the NRC as satisfying the applicable provisions of Title 10, CFR, Part 71.
+(B) Except as otherwise provided by this section, the general license applies only to a licensee who has a quality assurance program approved by the department as satisfying the applicable provisions of subsection (s) – (u) and (w) – (bb) of this section .

 (C) This general license applies only to shipments made to or from locations outside the United States.

-(D) This general license applies only to a licensee who:
+(D) Each licensee issued a general license under subparagraph (A) of this paragraph shall :

-(i) has a copy of the applicable certificate, the revalidation, and the drawings and other documents referenced in the certificate relating to the use and maintenance of the packaging and to the actions to be taken prior to shipment; and
+(i) maintain a copy of the applicable certificate, the revalidation, and the drawings and other documents referenced in the certificate relating to the use and maintenance of the packaging and to the actions to be taken before shipment; and

-(ii) complies with the terms and conditions of the certificate and revalidation, and with the applicable requirements of Title 10, CFR, Part 71, Subparts A, G, and H.
+(ii) comply with the terms and conditions of the certificate and revalidation, and with the applicable requirements of §289.205(j) and (k) of this title and subsections (a) – (e), (j) – (q), (s) – (u) and (w) - (bb) of this section .

-(5) Fissile material.
+(3) Fissile material.